CristianBuca/MS2_MyCrypto/README.md

 5. In your Git Bash Terminal type *"git clone"* then paste the address.

 *Alternatively you can download the repository as ZIP or use [Github Desktop](https://desktop.github.com) to ge the repository on you local machine*

+**Using the EmailJS API:**

+1. Create an account/login on [EmailJS Website](https://www.emailjs.com).
+2. Go to Email Services and add an e-mail service of your choice.
+3. Got to Email Templates and create one.
+4. On the integration tab find User ID and Access Token.
+5. Update script with ID and token.
+6. Extra documentation on the API can be found [Here](https://www.emailjs.com/docs/).

 ## **Credits**